USTC3DV/Truck_of_Twitter_Messages/20210822-20210904/README.md

   **How to prepare your Curriculum Vitae?**

-  Your curriculum vitae (Latin for "course of life") is the most important document Scroll for all sorts of career opportunities.
+  Your curriculum vitae (Latin for "course of life") is the most important document for all sorts of career opportunities.
 But not all students have access to resources for learning to write a good CV.

-  Check out the thread Threadbelow!
+  Check out the thread below!

   **Include a photo of yourself?**